 A quick disclaimer: I have a terrible social media addiction.
 I passively scroll through my news feed and subscription box.
 I’m not engaging with anything that is happening on my screen.
 Because of the media addiction, the only real way I’ve found to stay motivated is to “ride the high,” so to speak.
 If I finish something for work, I immediately move on to one of my personal projects.
 I “ride the high.”

 Granted, I do occasionally burn out because I forget I need to stop, but keeping the productive fire alive is one of the best ways to find a renewed spark with your own work.
 Do what you have to at work or school in the best way you can, then carry that motivation home with you.
 Do your homework, then move right into your own project.
+If your hobby begins to feel like a job, treat it like part of your job.

 You have to accept that being good at something requires hard work.